Updated Visa Documentation

 The latter of the two points above is something that Recurly is already doing for any recurring charges sent to your gateway, so no additional updates will be needed to support this portion of the mandate.
 As for the former, Recurly is working with each gateway partner to identify the specific changes needed to support the mandate.
 In most cases, this is simply using a pre-existing field to pass “Trial” verbiage to your gateway when the first charge at the end of your trial period is processed.

 For certain gateways, you may need to configure your company's DBA (doing business as) name as this will be included in the transaction request.
 This will be configured under your Site Settings.
-Note, if this field is left blank, then Recurly will use the Company Name value that you've set under your Site Settings.
+Note, if this field is left blank, then Recurly will use the Site Name populated on your Site Settings page.

 Here are the major changes you can expect: